kamaradclimber/greengot-client/README.md

 # Client

 Warning: since https://trello.com/c/d7RdmKVs, report can be received in csv format.
 I will no longer maintain the solution described below.
+However, the script `greengot_csv2qif.rb` can still be useful to convert CSV from greengot to qif format.

 This is a very small demonstration client for greengot bank.